JosephGonzalez1/weapon-generator-prototype/README.md

 Click Generate to see the results.

 Parameters (User Controls)

 Parameter	Description	Effect on Generated Weapons

-Risk	How dangerous the weapon’s failure can be	Low risk → minor mistakes; High risk → serious failure when attacks miss or backfire
+Risk - How dangerous the weapon’s failure can be, low risk → minor mistakes; High risk → serious failure when attacks miss or backfire

-Style	What type of weapon “archetype” to favor	Balanced → mix of types; Reliable → safe, predictable effects; Reckless → fast, risky, high-damage tools
+Style -	What type of weapon “archetype” to favor, balanced → mix of types; Reliable → safe, predictable effects; Reckless → fast, risky, high-damage tools

-Complexity	How many traits each weapon has	Simple → 1 advantage + 1 cost; Medium → includes situational effects; Dense → multiple advantages and costs, more chaotic
+Complexity - How many traits each weapon has, simple → 1 advantage + 1 cost; Medium → includes situational effects; Dense → multiple advantages and costs, more chaotic

-Batch	Number of weapons to generate at once	Generates multiple unique weapons in one click
+Batch	Number - of weapons to generate at once, generates multiple unique weapons in one click

 Example Outputs

 Simple Weapon: